 How to easily insert frame into document in Word?

-2. In Word Options dialog, check the Developer box in the right pane.
+2. In Word Options dialog of 2010 and later version, click Customize Ribbon from the left pane, and then check the Developer box in the right pane.
 See screenshot:

 With Kutools for Word, users can easily insert frames into document without adding Frame function to Word manually.

 |Kutools for Word : with more than 100 handy Word add-ins, free to try with no limitation in 60 days.|

 1. Please apply this utility by clicking Kutools > More > Frame > Frame.
 See screenshot:

 2. Now, you should drag the mouse to draw a frame into the word document as you need, see screenshot: